-Pomalyst® (pomalidomide) is a third-generation immunomodulatory drug, which can modify or regulate the functioning of the immune system.
+Pomalyst® (pomalidomide) is a third-generation immunomodulatory drug, which can modify or regulate the functioning of the immune system..

-Who is a candidate for Pomalyst?
+Who Is a Candidate for Pomalyst?

-Pomalyst plus dexamethasone (Pd) is indicated for patients with myeloma who have received at least two prior therapies including both Revlimid® (lenalidomide) and a proteasome inhibitor such as Velcade® (bortezomib), Kyprolis® (carfilzomib), or Ninlaro® (ixazomib), and have demonstrated disease progression on or within 60 days of completion of the last therapy.
+Pomalyst plus dexamethasone (Pd) is indicated for patients with who have received at least two prior therapies including both Revlimid® (lenalidomide) and a proteasome inhibitor such as Velcade® (bortezomib), Kyprolis® (carfilzomib), or Ninlaro® (ixazomib), and have demonstrated disease progression on or within 60 days of completion of the last therapy.

-Pomalyst in other regimens
+Pomalyst in Other regimens

 In addition to therapy with Pd alone, Pomalyst is used in triplet regimens for previously treated myeloma, including in the following combination therapies:

-- Darzalex® (daratumumab) plus Pd [DPd]
+- Darzalex® (daratumumab) plus Pd (or, DPd)

-- Empliciti® (elotuzumab) plus Pd [EPd]
+- Empliciti® (elotuzumab) plus Pd (or, EPd)

-- Sarclisa® (isatuximab-irfc) plus Pd [SPd]
+- Sarclisa® (isatuximab-irfc) plus Pd (or, SPd)

-How is Pomalyst taken?
+How Is Pomalyst Taken?

 Pomalyst should be taken at the same time of the day, with or without food.
 Swallow Pomalyst with water.

-Special cautions with Pomalyst
+Special Precautions with Pomalyst